Keyboard shortcuts

 • Description: Bottleneck capacity (in PCE/h) of edges.

-• Allowed values: float (constant capacity for all edges), table with road types as keys and capacities as values, or table with “urban” and “rural” as keys and road_type->value tables as values (see example)
+• Allowed values: float (constant capacity for all edges), table with edge types as keys and capacities as values, or table with “urban” and “rural” as keys and edge_type->value tables as values (see example)

 • Example: